kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/development/development.md

 ### Host configuration

 Firstly, you must be using kernel >=5.11.
-Fedora 34 is the oldest distribution with this kernel.
+If you are using Fedora, this means Fedora >= 34.

-You *MUST* configure systemd and iptables as described in https://kind.sigs.k8s.io/docs/user/rootless/.
-There is no need to configure cgroups v2 as Fedora uses this by default.
+You must configure systemd and iptables as described in https://kind.sigs.k8s.io/docs/user/rootless/.
+There is no need to configure cgroups v2 on Fedora, as it uses this by default.

 You must install the `podman-docker` package to emulate the docker cli tool.
 However, this is not sufficient on its own as described below.